How to Become a Better Grant Writer for Your Nonprofit

 Analyze staffing and volunteer needs for the project, and come to a rough estimate of the expenses involved.

 As a grant writer, your job will be easier if you understand your organization thoroughly and have all the vital information at your fingertips.
 It will also make the job of getting started on a grant proposal ever so much easier.

-If you have a grant to write but must first gather all the pertinent information, it can be overwhelming.
+If you have the grant to write but first must gather all the pertinent information, it can be overwhelming.
 Gather information and organize it so you can hit the ground running.